a-ads/blog/content/blog/how-do-we-charge-our-advertisers.md

   - Guides
 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/illustration-8.png
+meta_title: How do we charge our advertisers?
+meta_description: Ready to start your advertising campaign, but unsure about the necessary funds?
+With no minimum deposit required, you can start with any amount worthy of a transaction fee.
+We recommend starting with a small daily budget and testing traffic for several days before increasing it.
+Your balance on the dashboard shows how much money you have on your account, which is automatically spent to fund your campaign when it runs out of money.
+Money from the user account is sent to campaigns in portions every 2 hours, with the balance constantly changing.
+If you don't want your balance money sent to your campaign, you can withdraw it or leave it on the account after setting the campaign daily budget to zero.
+Plus, we offer discount coupons to long-term partners, reducing fees by 50%.
+Start your campaign today with A-ADS!
 ---
 We don't have any minimum deposit necessary to start a campaign.
 You can start with anything worthy of a transaction fee.